-Redmore Environmental is equipped to provide a range of Ecological Air Quality Assessment services, including:
+We provide a range of Ecological Air Quality Assessment services.
+These include:

-- Ammonia Assessment including use of Calculator for Road Emissions of Ammonia (CREAM); and,
+- Ammonia Assessment of road vehicle exhaust emissions including use of Calculator for Road Emissions of Ammonia (CREAM)

 Why Undertake an Ecological Air Quality Assessment?

 The natural environment is an essential resource.
 Not only does it provide goods, such as food and raw materials, it regulates global systems such as climate, undertakes supporting services such as nutrient cycling and acts as a source of cultural enrichment.
 These are collectively known as Ecosystem Services.
-It is therefore vital that measures are applied to limit degradation of ecosystems as far as is practicable.
+It is therefore vital to apply measures to limit degradation of ecosystems as far as practicable.

 Sites of ecological importance are designated at local, national and international levels due to the presence of wildlife, geology and geomorphology.
 These include: